-Regular brushing 3 times as week with an undercoat rake, slicker brush and comb is recommended to keep the coat free from clumps and knots.
+Regular brushing 3 times as week with a dog grooming undercoat rake, ancol slicker brush and comb is recommended to keep the coat free from clumps and knots.
 You can also use these tools while bathing in dog shampoo to remove built up moulting hair.
 For any matts that are too tight to brush out, use the Ancol Knot Buster which will break up the tangles.

 Bichon Frise, Poodle, Labradoodle and Cockapoo are just some of the curly coated breeds.
 They are considered low-shedding but many are not necessarily easy to care for.

 Dust, dirt and debris can become caught in the curly coat until brushed or washed out.
-You can brush the coat with a slicker brush to loosen any tangles and finish by going over with a comb to dislodge any tiny knots.
+You can brush the coat with a dog slicker brush to loosen any tangles and finish by going over with a ancol ergo aluminium comb to dislodge any tiny knots.

 Curly coats are usually trimmed regularly to keep the coat at a length you are willing to care for.
 If you are unable to visit your local groomer and wish to clip the coat, give them a call for advice in the first instance as using clippers on a matted coat could cause injury to the dog.